jvelo/proxy-factory/README.md

 # ProxyFactory

-A toolkit for building flexibles, easily customizables HTTP proxies in PHP
+A toolkit for building flexible, easily customizable HTTP proxies in PHP

 ![Illustration of a proxy factory](pf.png)